 Usable Secure Email Technology

-The best defense against data theft is to not have the data in the first place.
+The ultimate and fail-safe defense against data theft is to not have the data in the first place.

 With ZSentry, your login credentials and your keys are not at risk anywhere.
 There simply is no password list or keys that could be attacked.
 ZSentry protects both the privacy of your communications and the keys that protect your privacy.